crackthecodeabhi/kreds/README.md

 * Kreds uses Netty under the hood and is **truly asynchronous**.
 * High throughput.

+## Use cases
+* Web app cache client: Don't open multiple connections to redis, for each http request, use single connection in a thred-safe manner.
+* Pub/Sub: Subscribe to multiple channels from one or multiple Redis, without being limited by java threads.

-Kreds is compatible with redis 6.x.x and above.
+**Kreds is compatible with redis 6.x.x and above.**

 ## Documentation
 You can find the user guide and documentation [here](https://crackthecodeabhi.github.io/kreds) :construction: